-- the failure of reinsurers, managing general agents, third party administrators or others to meet their obligations to us; - the timing of loss payments being faster or the receipt of reinsurance recoverables being slower than anticipated by us; - our investment performance, including legislative or regulatory developments that may adversely affect the fair value of our investments; - changes in general economic conditions, including sovereign debt concerns or downgrades of U.S. securities by credit rating agencies, which could affect our business, financial condition and results of operations; - the volatility of our shareholders' equity from foreign currency fluctuations, which could increase due to us not matching portions of our projected liabilities in foreign currencies with investments in the same currencies; - · changes in accounting principles or policies or in our application of such accounting principles or policies; - changes in the political environment of certain countries in which we operate or underwrite business; - a disruption caused by cyber attacks or other technology breaches or failures on us or our business partners and service providers, which could negatively impact our business and/or expose us to litigation; - statutory or regulatory developments, including as to tax matters and insurance and other regulatory matters such as the adoption of proposed legislation that would affect Bermuda-headquartered companies and/or Bermuda-based insurers or reinsurers and/or changes in regulations or tax laws applicable to us, our subsidiaries, brokers or customers, including the possible implementation of the Organization for Economic Cooperation and Development ("OECD") Pillar I and Pillar II initiatives; and - the other matters set forth under Item 1A "Risk Factors," Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" and other sections of this Annual Report on Form 10-K, as well as the other factors set forth in Arch Capital Group Ltd.'s other documents on file with the SEC, and management's response to any of the aforementioned factors.
+- · availability to us of reinsurance to manage our gross and net exposures and the cost of such reinsurance; - the failure of reinsurers, managing general agents, third party administrators or others to meet their obligations to us; - the timing of loss payments being faster or the receipt of reinsurance recoverables being slower than anticipated by us; - · our investment performance, including legislative or regulatory developments that may adversely affect the fair value of our investments; - changes in general economic conditions, including sovereign debt concerns or downgrades of U.S. securities by credit rating agencies, which could affect our business, financial condition and results of operations; - the volatility of our shareholders' equity from foreign currency fluctuations, which could increase due to us not matching portions of our projected liabilities in foreign currencies with investments in the same currencies; - · changes in accounting principles or policies or in our application of such accounting principles or policies; - changes in the political environment of certain countries in which we operate or underwrite business; - an incident, disruption in operations or other cyber event caused by cyber attacks, the use of artificial intelligence technologies or other technology on our systems or those of our business partners and service providers, which could negatively impact our business and/or expose us to litigation; - statutory or regulatory developments, including as to tax matters and insurance and other regulatory matters such as the adoption of legislation that affects Bermuda-headquartered companies and/or Bermuda-based insurers or reinsurers and/or changes in regulations or tax laws applicable to us, our subsidiaries, brokers or customers, including the implementation of the Organization for Economic Cooperation and Development ("OECD") Pillar I and Pillar II initiatives and the enactment of Bermuda corporate income tax; and - the other matters set forth under Item 1A "Risk Factors," Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" and other sections of this Annual Report on Form 10-K, as well as the other factors set forth in Arch Capital Group Ltd.'s other documents on file with the SEC, and management's response to any of the aforementioned factors.